 After completing my master’s thesis I discovered Body-Focused Repetitive Behaviors (BFRBs).
-Through my research, involvement with the TLC Foundation for BFRBs, and working with clients, I have discovered this population is often misunderstood and seen by others as attention-seeking or manipulation.
+Through my research, involvement with the TLC Foundation for BFRBs, and working with clients, I have discovered this population is often misunderstood and seen by others as attention-seeking or manipulating.
 This myth often preventions people with BFRBs from seeking assistance.
 It is my goal to provide services that understand and help those struggling with this behavior.

 Some Body-Focused Repetitive Behaviors are:

 -A hair-pulling disorder by the non-cosmetic pulling of hair, resulting in significant hair loss.
-Often those who have hair pull have rituals after the hair is pulled.
+Often those who have hair pulling have rituals after the hair is pulled.
 These rituals can be biting, chewing, playing with, and swallowing hair.
 Swallowing hair can be life-threatening by blocking the intestine tract, if not treated it can require surgery.

 Biting Insides of the Cheeks/Nail/Cuticle Biting

 -The action of biting parts on one’s mouth or finger/toenails.